paultopia/plottyprint/readme.md

 - bins can be a number of bins, or "auto" to let numpy come up with something for you

-- density you probably don't need to mess with (and I may remove it in a future version), but if you set it for true you'll get a histogram in the form of a probability density.
-See [the matplot lib docs](https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.hist.html) for more.
-This strikes me as a bad choice for most basic use cases: usually you'll want counts.

 - add_kde controls whether you want to slap a kernel density estimator plot on top of your histogram.
-If you do want to do this, it'll change the scale of the histogram: it will become density rather than counts, and, since the y label on a density histogram is anywhere between confusing and outright deceptive, it gets removed.
+If you do want to do this, it'll change the scale of the histogram: it will become probability density rather than counts, and, since the y label on a density histogram is anywhere between confusing and outright deceptive, it gets removed.
 Call me paternalistic.

 - kernel_param is a parameter that goes into the kernel density estimator.
 Scipy does [a lot of fancy math](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html) with this, but you can think of it as kind of similar to the bandwidth parameter in the [R kde function](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/density.html).
 For practical purposes, larger numers should produce smoother plots, but it's probably worth playing with interactively.